 Dina LaPolt: Oh really?

 PR.com: I'm so passionate about his work!

 Dina LaPolt: Wow!

-Dina LaPolt: The most ironic thing is all the material he
+Dina LaPolt: The most ironic thing is all the material he left behind.

 PR.com: How many albums?

 Dina LaPolt: 9 albums since his death, 15 albums total.

 PR.com: You and your Law Firm, LaPolt Law, represent Tupac Shakur's entire estate.